RyanNgCT/RangeForce-SOC-Chall/Splunk/splunk.md

 Navigate to the corresponding directory and delete the `bat` file.

 ---
-Be warn that this is *real* malware!
+Be warned that this is *real* malware!

 *The suspicious batch file can be found [here](https://github.com/RyanNgCT/RangeForce-SOC-Chall/blob/main/Splunk/dependencies/LaunchPad.bat)*